 On the one hand, I’m so incredibly blessed by this online brotherhood.
 It’s a brotherhood extending even beyond this blog.
-Our new Patreon campaign is introducing Elliott and me to readers — fellow brothers — on an individual basis.
+Our new Patreon campaign is introducing me to readers — fellow brothers — on an individual basis.

 Yet on the other hand, I continue to feel invisible and unknowable among men where I live.
 This pursuit stretches back three decades as I’ve searched for men in churches and places of work who will hear me, know me, love me — beyond the same-sex attracted friends I’ve made from the Internet.

 It used to be that road trips and long conversations and hugs from my same-sex attracted brothers filled this deep longing inside me — now, not so much.

 Don’t get me wrong.
 It still does something, and I do love my same-sex attracted brothers.
 But the reality is this: those SSA connections just don’t “do it” for me like they used to.